Multimodal Transportation with Ridesharing of Personal Vehicles: Introduction

 Ma~\cite{EEEIC17-M} and Stiglic et al.~\cite{COR18-S} proposed models to integrate ridesharing and public transit as graph matching problems to achieve system-wide optimization goals.
 Algorithm presented in~\cite{EEEIC17-M} uses the shareability graph (RV-graph)~\cite{PNAS14-S} and the extension of RV-graph, called RTV-graph~\cite{PNAS17-AM}.
 In fact, the approach used by Stiglic et al.~\cite{COR18-S} is similar, except~\cite{COR18-S} supports more rideshare match types.
 A set of driver and rider trip announcements and a public transit network with a fixed cyclic timetable are given.
 For a pre-transit rideshare match, a set of riders is assigned to a driver, and the driver pick-ups each rider by traveling to each rider's origin, then drop-of them at some public transit stops.
 For a post-transit rideshare match, a driver picks-up a set of riders at a public transit stop and then transport each rider one by one to their destinations.
 A set of riders can only be assigned to a driver if certain constraints are met, such as capacity of the driver's vehicle and the travel time constraints of the driver and riders.
 Each of the driver and rider is represented by a node.
 There is an edge between a driver and a rider if the rider can be served by the driver.
 If a group of riders can be served by a driver, a node containing the group is created, and an edge between the driver and the group is also created.
 From this graph, a matching problem is formulated as an integer linear program (ILP) and solved by standard branch and bound (CPLEX).
 The optimization goal in~\cite{EEEIC17-M} is to minimize cost related to waiting time and travel time, but ridesharing routes are not guarantee to be better than transit route.
-Although the optimization goal in~\cite{COR18-S} aligns with ours, there are some limitations in their approach; they limit at most two passengers for each rideshare match and use the closest transit stop to the destination as the drop-off stop, and more importantly, ridesharing routes assigned to riders is more likely to be longer than public transit routes.
+Although the optimization goal in~\cite{COR18-S} aligns with ours, there are some limitations in their approach: they limit at most two riders for each rideshare match, each rider must travel to the transit stop that is closest to the rider's destination, and more importantly, ridesharing routes assigned to riders can be longer than public transit routes.